hayhay33/950/labs/lab-4.md

 Do not turn on the power supply until your connections have been verified by an instructor!
 </div>

 Slowly reduce the voltage on the power supply (you can use the “Coarse” knob but rotate it slowly).
-Reduce it to 0V in increments of 1V, using a multimeter to record the voltage on the 5V and the 3.3V lines. **Note the power supply voltage at which the 5V line no longer reads 5V and the voltage at which the 3.3V line no longer reads 3.3V.**
+Reduce it to 0V in increments of 1V, using a multimeter to record the voltage on the 5V and the 3.3V lines. **Note the power supply voltage at which the 5V line no longer reads 5V and the voltage at which the 3.3V line no longer reads 3.3V.** There will be some variation, so let's assume that once it is more than .15V away from the value it has sufficiently dropped.

 **Turn the power supply off!**